07th-mod/watanagashi/README.md

 >In wata_010.txt, [line 241](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_010.txt#L241) the dialogue said in the text and the voice file diverge.
 In the original text, Keiichi only asks confirmation about the hour (3:00).
 In the sound file, he adds "昨日に続いてか？" asking about the day before.

->In wata_010_02.txt, [line 1050](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_010_02.txt#L1050) this last comment that Shion makes about Mion dosn't seem to have a soundfile.
-The order in the dev folder jumps to Keiichi after the audio in line 1048.
-This happens again in line 1065.

->In wata_010_04.tx, [lines 2046~2053](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_010_04.txt#L2046-L2053) this last bit of the conversation has 2 problems.
->1- The last question Oishi asks Keiichi dosn't have a sound file.
->2- There are 2 soundfiles for Keiichi in this scene, first is the one where he responds Oishi and says he didn't see the representatives.
-The file is S02/01/130100732 where he responds with 「見ていません。(miteimasen).
-The second soundfile (S02/01/130100733) is what is being said in the text displayed.I left only the second sound file, since it won't change the meaning of the conversation.

->In wata_011_02, [lines 1422~1427](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_011_02.txt#L1422-L1427) this part of the conversation dosn't have sound files for Oishi.

->In wata_012_02.txt, lines [2768~2777](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_012_02.txt#L2768-L2777), there are no sound files for this part of Mion's story.
-That's not the only part, there's actually a lot of parts without sound files during her entire story.

->In wata_012_03.txt,[lines 3067~3080](https://github.com/higurashi-mod/watanagashi/blob/master/Update/wata_012_03.txt#L3067-L3080), there are no soundfiles for Mion in this part.

 > Some voiced lines might end early if you are a slow header or playing with auto mode.
 There are too many cases of split lines (PS3 and PC version share the same script, but the reading is different) to fix manually.
 Some extreme cases may be fixed if you take your time to open an Issue.